zathras777/pywind/README.md

 Ofgem Station & Certificate Data
 --------------------------------

+By using the ofgem module it is possible to access the Renewables & CHP database from Ofgem without needing to use their webform.
+It was developed to allow easy access to the data after attempts to use their webform failed with some modern browsers.
+Additionally the filtering options possible with the webform are unusable in many browsers.

+Classes are provided to search the Certifcates and Stations databases.

 The module provides the StationSearch and CertificateSearch classes that can be used to search the Ofgem database.